Dr Lucy Leonard - Consultant Clinical Psychologist

 I am a chartered clinical psychologist with a warm, flexible and open approach.
 I have 20 years experience working with people in varying degrees of psychological distress and I continue to work in the NHS as a consultant clinical psychologist, responsible for supervising the work of senior clinical psychologists and leading new mental health improvement initiatives.
 Using a range of psychological skills, I work with problems such as stress, depression, anxiety, trauma, family and relationship difficulties, bereavement, OCD and phobias.
 I offer a safe, confidential space to talk through your feelings and experiences without the risk of judgement.
 Depending on what you're looking for, I can offer short-term focussed treatment to get you back on track or longer-term therapy to help you change long-standing problems and bring you closer to the way you want to be living your life.

-My main base is in Central London by the British Museum and I also offer sessions in Wanstead, East London, just around the corner from Wanstead tube station and with free on-street parking.
+I have bases in the city, by Bank station and in Central London by the British Museum and I also offer sessions in Wanstead, East London, just around the corner from Wanstead tube station and with free on-street parking.

 Training, qualifications & experience